How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Federal Adoption Laws

-"Information" and "Privacy" are the key words in the names of the important laws that guarantee citizens the right to access records contained in executive agency and department files pertaining to themselves, and guarantees that information can be withheld whenever the information disclosed would clearly constitute an invasion of privacy.
+"Information" and "Privacy" are the key words in the names of the important laws that guarantee citizens the right to access records contained in executive agency and department files pertaining to themselves.
+The law also guarantees that information can be withheld whenever the information disclosed would clearly constitute an invasion of privacy.

 State Adoption Laws

 States differ in their interpretation of adoption laws.
 Rules and regulations vary from state to state.
-You should investigate the laws pertaining to the states in which you will be searching.
+Investigate the laws pertaining to the states in which you will be searching.

 Adoption Support Groups

-A search may prove to be emotionally trying for all concerned.
-Our experts recommend you contact a support group for assistance.
+A search may prove emotionally trying for all concerned.
+Our Search Experts recommend you contact a support group for assistance.
 Support groups will happily supply you with information concerning current laws, new search techniques, and up-to-date information.
 Some groups maintain a registry.
-Search and adoption consultants and group members stand ready to assist you in your search.
+Search and adoption consultants and group members will assist you in your search.
 Services and fees vary considerably.
 Investigate thoroughly before you sign a contract.

 Adoption Search Consultants

 Search Consultants work independently or as part of a group.
-Charges range from free for voluntary services to quite expensive when a trained professional with specialized expertise is engaged.
+Charges range from free for voluntary services to quite expensive when you engage the services of a trained professional.

 Be certain to inquire about the organization's or individual's qualifications and the costs involved before making a commitment.